Click the wagon number to go straight to that wagon:

 The 59 Independent wagon joined the Salt Grass Trail in the early 1970’s, and the wagon’s history goes back farther than any of its present members.
 The group’s name originated from the founders of the club who were all from the North US 59 area.
 We carry on the tradition and their motto: “Independent is a state of mind.”
 The wagon has 20 riders, led by Wagon Boss Buddy Jones.

-Shane Linnell is Wagon 18’s Assistant Wagon Boss and is beginning his third term on the Salt Grass Executive Board as Wagon Boss.
-Buddy drives the team of mules, but group members joke that when Buddy drives, the mules are usually in charge.
+Buddy drives the team of mules but is always looking to turn over the lines to anyone who wants to drive.
 We are happy to be part of this grand Texas tradition.
 Our team is also blessed to pull a wagon in the Grand Entry of the Houston Livestock Show & Rodeo™

 Wagon Boss: Poncho Dismukes